Culture, gender and health inequalities; critical health communication; global health communication; health equity; South and South East Asia

-Dr. Basnyat's primary area of research examines the intersections of gender, culture, and health inequalities in transnational contexts through an interdisciplinary approach.
+Dr. Basnyat's primary area of research examines the intersections of gender, culture, and health in transnational contexts through an interdisciplinary approach.
 Specifically, she explores structural limitations/access, structural violence, stigma, social support, power, gender roles, race/class injustices, and inequalities surrounding marginalized and vulnerable women's health and health risks.
-As secondary research areas, she examines (i) health information seeking, exchange, and dissemination and (ii) the impact of pandemic on health behaviors, information seeking, and health messaging.
+As secondary research areas, she examines: (i) health information seeking, exchange, and dissemination and (ii) the impact of the pandemic on health behaviors, information seeking, and health messaging.

 Dr. Basnyat is an associate editor for the Journal of International and Intercultural Communication and Frontiers in Communication: Health Communication section.
 She recently co-edited the 5-volume Wiley International Encyclopedia of Health Communication.
-She serves on the editorial boards of Communication Monographs, Health Communication, and Journal of Applied Communication Research.
-She served as the first Diversity, Equity & Inclusion (DE&I) Chair in the Health Communication Division of the National Communication Association (NCA).
-She currently serves a three-year term on the Research Council for NCA and the Applied/Public Policy Research Awards Committee for the International Communication Association (ICA).
-Recently, she was invited as an external expert for the World Health Organization's (WHO) guidance development on Learning and Capacity Building in Health Emergencies.
+She also serves on the editorial boards of Communication Monographs, Health Communication, and Journal of Applied Communication Research.
+She has served on the National Communication Association (NCA) Research Council and on the International Communication Association (ICA) Applied/Public Policy Research Awards Committee.
+Dr. Basnyat has been invited to serve as an external expert for the World Health Organization's (WHO) guidance development on Learning and Capacity Building in Health Emergencies.
+Dr. Basnyat also serves on the board of the Nepali Women’s Global Network (NWGN).

 Edited Book